Skip to content

 What is a Carrier-Neutral Data Center?

-A carrier-neutral data center (or network neutral) is a type of data center that operates independently without any specific affiliations to network providers.
+A carrier-neutral data center, also known as a network-neutral data center is a type of data center that operates independently without any specific affiliations to network providers.
 Due to this, customers can select services from a diverse network of providers, rather than a single partner’s portfolio.

 By allowing customers to choose their own providers, carrier-neutral data centers can help reduce the risk of service outages.
 Also, being able to select from a variety of offerings and connect suppliers allows customers to experience: